-Pooled CVE estimates will be obtained through random-effects meta-analysis on the log-transformed site-specific estimates, where the latter are being obtaining using logistic regression adjusting for the confounders above.
+Pooled brand-specific CVE estimates will be obtained through random-effects meta-analysis on the logtransformed site-specific estimates, where the latter are being obtained using logistic regression adjusting for the confounders above.
 Restricted maximum likelihood will be used to obtain the pooled meta-analyses estimates and 95% confidence intervals (CI).
 The modified Hartung-Knapp correction will be used to estimate the variance of the mean effect.
-The estimates and 95% CIs will then be back-transformed to obtain the pooled CVE estimates and 95% CI.
+The estimates and 95% CIs will then be backtransformed to obtain the pooled CVE estimates and 95% CI.
 Sensitivity analyses will be conducted when appropriate.
-When hospital controls will be collected, pooled CVE estimates will be obtained for each type of control group.